 It was twenty-one-year-old Martha Bernays (1861-1951), who was visiting the Freud family, probably with her sister Minna.
 To his family’s surprise, Freud joined them at the table.
 After a few weeks, Freud realized how strongly he felt about Martha, and set out to win her heart.

 He sent a red rose accompanied by a motto, in Latin, Spanish, English or German, every day.
 By early June, he felt fairly certain that the attraction was mutual, and he dared to send her a letter.
 Her response, on 17 June 1882, was to give him a ring that had belonged to her late father.
 It was too öarge for her to wear, so Freud wore it and had a copy made for her to wear.
 The couple now considered them as engaged, but it was a secret engagement, with elaborate precautions set up so they could write to each other without arousing their families’ suspicions.
 With no money to his name, Freud knew that he would have made something of himself before he could marry Martha.

 “I cannot think of any need in childhood as strong as the need for a father’s protection”

 – SIGMUND FREUD

-During their protracted engagement, several years of wich were spent in separate cities, Freud sent Martha over 900 letters.
-Both wrote letters to each other daily, and a gap of two or three days required great explanation on the part of the neglectful writer.
-Some day they might write and send two or three letters.
+During their protracted engagement, several years of which were spent in separate cities, Freud sent Martha over 900 letters.
+Both wrote letters to each other daily, and a gap of two or three days required the great explanation on the part of the neglectful writer.
+Someday they might write and send two or three letters.
 It is worth noting that these were not short letters, usually between four and twelve pages of close handwriting.
-The letters offer detailed accounts of daily events, much sharing of plans and hopes for the future, and clearly very affectionate , showing a couple very much in love, though not always in agreement.
+The letters offer detailed accounts of daily events, much sharing of plans and hopes for the future, and clearly very affectionate, showing a couple very much in love, though not always in agreement.
 There would be several storms for the couple before they reached marriage, some very serious.